OpenTelemetry RabbitMQ Monitoring Guide

 What is OpenTelemetry Collector?

-OpenTelemetry Collector is an agent that pulls telemetry data from systems you want to monitor and sends it to tracing tools using the OpenTelemetry protocol (OTLP).
+OpenTelemetry Collector is an agent that pulls telemetry data from systems you want to monitor and sends it to your observability backend using the OpenTelemetry protocol (OTLP).

-You can use OpenTelemetry Collector to monitor host metrics, PostgreSQL, MySQL, Redis, and more.
+You can use OpenTelemetry Collector to monitor host metrics, PostgreSQL, MySQL, Redis, Kafka, and more.

-To start monitoring RabbitMQ with OpenTelemetry Collector, you need to configure RabbitMQ receiver in /etc/otel-contrib-collector/config.yaml using Uptrace DSN:
+To start monitoring RabbitMQ with OpenTelemetry Collector, configure the RabbitMQ receiver in /etc/otelcol-contrib/config.yaml using your Uptrace DSN:

 yaml